What Does Your Cat’s Meow Mean?

 - High-pitch RRRROWW!: Anger or pain.
 “That’s my TAIL you just stepped on!”

-Tip for Cat Sitters: There’s nothing better than being welcomed by a sweet little meow and a purr.
-But if your kitty client is a little more territorial and you’re faced with a moody growl then have a read to see how to deal with angry cats here.
+There’s nothing better than being welcomed by a sweet meow and a purr from your furry client.
+But if the kitty you are caring for is a little more territorial, you could be faced with a moody growl or hiss.
+If that’s the case, then have a read to see how to deal with angry cats here.